jaspreet09915/carousel/README.md

 You can download/clone this repository and set the project up using ```npm install```.

 # Installation and Setup
+This project was created using Webpack and npm.

 You can add the component manually to your react project by downloading the ```carousel/src/components/Carousel/``` from this repository.
 You get access to the code and you can modify it accordingly.